ista-vamos/hna/README.md

 ### Hypernode logic

-Example of using the main script for HNL
+This project builds on the _extended hypernode logic (eHL)_ and extends it further, so we call it only _hypernode logic_ and abbreviate it as _HNL_.

+The `./hnl.py` script generates a C++ monitor for the given formula and automatically compiles it.
+An example:

 ```
 ./hnl.py 'forall t1, t2: (a+b).y(t1) <= [a.x(t2)]'
 ```
-The `./hnl.py` script generates a C++ monitor for the given formula and automatically compiles it.

 If you want to browse the generated files, the output is generated to `/tmp/hnl`.
 The generated code comes with CMake configuration and you can manually change the configuration and recompile the monitor with